Our Code of Conduct

 Our Ethics

-We do what is right: act ethically, honestly, responsibly and with integrity and quality.
-All our internal activities reflect on and are relevant to the external environment.
+We do what is right: we act ethically, honestly, responsibly and with integrity.
+All of our internal activities reflect on and are relevant to the external environment.

-Our Code of Conduct describes how we must act when performing our professional duties, whenever we act in representation of UP, whether in any of out Creative Spaces or in any location, either at home or abroad, so we avoid committing a crime or breaching legislation that may lead to undesired consequences for individuals or UP.
+This Code of Conduct describes how we must act when performing our professional duties, whenever we act in representation of UP, whether in any of our Creative Hubs or in any location, either at home or abroad, so we avoid committing a crime or breaching legislation that may lead to undesired consequences for individuals or UP.

-Our Code of Conduct reflects the principles that serve to guide us in acting responsibly and helping us when making decisions at work:
+Our Code of Conduct reflects the principles that serve to guide us in acting responsibly and help us when making key work-related decisions.

 Scope of Application